microsoft/PowerToys/README.md

 - With a quick <kbd>Win</kbd>+<kbd>Ctrl</kbd>+<kbd>T</kbd>, the window in focus is toggled to be on top.
 Toggle again, and it reverts back to normal.

 #### ColorPicker
 - HEX input improvements for adjust color menu including support for hex code without hashtag and short hex code like #CF0.
-Thanks @htcfreek
+Thanks @htcfreek!
 - Better bottom right screen detection for overlay

 #### FancyZones